 Pōhutu Geyser erupting at Te Puia, Rotorua, surrounded by lush greenery.

 Get your booking confirmed instantly

-Discover Māori culture up close, with access to the Arts and Crafts Institute where expert carvers and weavers continue age-old traditions.
+Explore Māori culture firsthand at the Arts & Crafts Institute where expert carvers and weavers preserve ancient traditions with their crafts.

-Enjoy a guided exploration of the vibrant Te Whakarewarewa Valley, including the erupting Pohutu Geyser and bubbling mud pools.
+Venture into the lively Te Whakarewarewa Thermal Valley, witnessing the erupting Pohutu Geyser and vibrant mud pools along your guided tour.

-Your visit includes a Hangi buffet meal, where you’ll experience authentic flavors of traditional Maori cuisine and New Zealand’s culinary heritage.
+Savor a Hangi buffet meal during your visit, offering authentic tastes of traditional Maori cuisine and New Zealand’s rich culinary heritage.

-Access to Māori crafts demonstration, Māori village, Pohutu Geyser, Marae meeting house, and Te Whakarewarewa Thermal Valley
+Access granted to witness live demonstrations of Māori crafts, explore the fascinating Māori village, marvel at Pohutu Geyser and Marae meeting house, plus visit Te Whakarewarewa Thermal Valley (based on option selected)

+Pōhutu Geyser erupting at Te Puia, Rotorua, surrounded by lush greenery.